k-szczeciak/notes/Test-summary.md

 ### Good:
 - Animations and comments - clear statements and ecplanantion
-- Intuitive
+- Intuitiveness
 - New Analog inverted display
 - 3xPresets and Tolerances
 - setting values with probe
--
+- Switching tolerance scaling on analoge scale
 ### Reported bugs:
-none
+none so far

 ### Reported issues with handling:
 - Hardware: LEDs display - yellow LED phisical position is fixed, hence not intuitive when only toerance is active: sugestion 2-color LEDs on sides (yellow or red) that it can indicate status and direction.
 - No Max-Min in BR-variant as full equiped model
 - switching PRI -> PRII  -> PRIII not intuitive with right arrow.
 More maybe with long press as it is in measurement mode - consistent
 - Editing with sensor: progressive curve (speed dependent) and decrement with retraction
+- "Home" button in Menue under "IO" in case when confirmation means activation of value.
+Also as quick return to "Home" screen from menue.
+- More descriptions when "No Fcn" message is displyed
--
+- variabv